NDMyers/accrualify-timesheet/README.md

 5. GOOGLE_CLIENT_SECRET
 ```

-To solve this, import your own Redis database token/url, Google API
+To solve this, import your own Upstash Redis database token/url, Google API client ID/Secret, and create your own NEXTAUTH_SECRET which can be any value you want for security.

 ## To test deployed version online